 The first stage follows a T structure, beginning with general courses (applicable across areas) and then focusing on specialized courses (specific to each major):

-Additionally, students may enroll in an exploration course, which orients students on the distinct major programs.
+Additionally, students may enroll in an exploration course, which guides them on the distinct major programs.
 After completing the four-year major and minor courses, in addition to other requirements, students will be granted a Bachelor of Science in Engineering.
 The profile of each graduate will be nearly unique and will depend on the chosen major/minor combination.

 * The Transferable Credit System, denominated SCT Chile (Spanish acronym), seeks to measure, streamline, and distribute the academic load of students among the diverse curricular requirements of academic plans.

-The Bachelor of Engineering Sciences stage can be summarized as follows:
+The Bachelor of Science in Engineering stage can be summarized as follows:

 MAJOR: A concentration of courses equivalent to 60 SCT Chile, conformed by a coherent DISCIPLINARY or INTERDISCIPLINARY academic plan.